James O. Freedman Presidential Scholars: Application and Instructions

 - Research topic: begin your abstract with a clear statement of the topic and provide a concise description of your project.
 Are you experimenting with color in watercolor paintings?
 Are you trying to identify the neural correlates of cognitive processes?
 Are you synthesizing a chemical compound?
 Are you analyzing how the media influences political processes?

-- Background: this will vary according to the type of project but should be very brief (just enough to put the project into context).
-It may include such things as previous findings in the field, your own academic and/or personal background and how this prepares you for your project, consideration of the wider context of the issue, etc.
+- Background: this will vary according to the type of project but should be very brief, just enough to put the project into context.
+It may include such things as previous findings in the field, consideration of the wider context of the issue, etc.

 - Methods: briefly describe how you intend to approach the project (are you doing experiments?
 Interviews?
-Archival research?)
+Archival research?).
+This section should be quite brief as you will be asked to provide more information about your specific role in a different question.

 - Conclusion: comment on your anticipated outcome and/or what you hope to learn.